-Qualification Requirements for Submission of the Graduate Thesis
+Qualification Requirements for Submission of the Master's Thesis

 Article 2 1.
-Those who wish to undergo the examination for the graduate thesis (hereafter, "prospective graduates") are limited to those who have obtained the required number of credits or are definitely expected to do so, and who have also undergone the required research guidance.
+Those who wish to undergo the examination for the Master's thesis (hereafter, "prospective graduates") are limited to those who have obtained the required number of credits or are definitely expected to do so, and who have also undergone the required research guidance.

-2. Prospective graduates are to report the progress of their graduate thesis to their professors who belongs to the same educational course where they belong and undergo the required research guidance at an appropriate time of the first or second year.
+2. Prospective graduates are to report the progress of their Master's theses to their professors who belongs to the same educational course where they belong and undergo the required research guidance at an appropriate time of the first or second year.

-The period for Submission of the Graduate Thesis
+The period for Submission of the Master's Thesis

 Article 3 1.
-The graduate thesis is to be submitted while the student is enrolled at the University and shall be by the specified date in January of the second year for those who enrolled in April and by the specified deadline in July of the second year for those who enrolled in October.
+The Master's thesis is to be submitted while the student is enrolled at the University and shall be by the specified date in January of the second year for those who enrolled in April and by the specified deadline in July of the second year for those who enrolled in October.
 However, those who have remained in the University beyond the standard number of years or those who have shown meritorious grades as regulated in the provision in Paragraph 1, Article 36 of the Graduate School Regulations and are expected to graduate early (hereafter, "meritorious students") may submit at any point.

-2. Those who are scheduled to take a leave of absence or who are taking a leave of absence are not able to submit a graduate thesis.
+2. Those who are scheduled to take a leave of absence or who are taking a leave of absence are not able to submit a Master's thesis.